All Episodes

 I know for sure something's going on.

-I certainly had nothing like your experience.
+I certainly had nothing like your experience, but something's going on.

 Did they say anything to you about these sightings and appearances?